Therapeutic Approach & Areas of Specialty

 My Approach

-Building on a foundation of deep respect, I will work with you to build a trusting therapeutic relationship.
-It is through this relationship that true change and healing regularly occur.
-I always approach these encounters with an attitude of curiosity rather than judgment.
+Building on a foundation of deep respect, I will work with you in therapy to build a solid, trusting therapeutic relationship.
+It is through this important relationship that true change and healing occur.
+I always approach therapeutic encounters with an attitude of curiosity rather than judgment.
+My task here is to listen closely to you, understand you as best I can, and help you along your way.
 As a licensed therapist, I acknowledge that I have training and experience, but you, the client, are the expert on yourself.
-I’m here to take the journey with you and to help you move through what is challenging you.
+I’m here to take the journey with you, and to help you move through what is challenging you by creating a space where you can face your issues head on.
 I will be alongside you as you’re figuring out who you are, what kind of life you’d like to live, and how to make that a reality.
-We will work together through unresolved issues, however that may look for you, and integrate them in healthy, practical ways.
+We will work together through your unresolved issues and blockages, however they may show up in your life, and integrate them in healthy, practical ways.

 Areas of Specialty

-Throughout my education, post-graduate training, and work with a wide range of clients over the years, I have become especially interested and experienced in:
+Throughout my education, post-graduate training, and work with a wide range of clients since 2014, I have become especially interested and experienced in:

-• Helping clients to work through a wide range of trauma, including childhood and sexual trauma.
+Helping clients to work through and heal from a wide range of trauma, including childhood and sexual trauma.
 Trauma disrupts important parts of our lives, warping or erasing memories, causing us to dissociate, and even distorting our sense of time and reality.
-I am skilled in helping you to navigate these often-difficult topics.
+Left unchecked, it can loom large over our lives, influence our relationships, and stop us from progressing forward.
+Addressing trauma is a key part of the healing process, and I am skilled and experienced in helping you to navigate these often-difficult topics.

-• Providing care for people who are experiencing anxiety.
+Providing care for people who are experiencing anxiety.
 Anxiety is frequently accompanied by issues like panic attacks, trouble sleeping or concentrating, intrusive thoughts, avoidance of social events, etc. As too many of us know, anxiety is versatile and shows up in all areas of our lives, both mentally and physically.
-I listen very carefully to your life story and experiences, and ultimately help you to trace some of the roots of your current anxieties.
-As you face these issues, I can accompany, support, and guide you.
+I listen very carefully to your life story and experiences, and ultimately help you to trace some of the roots of your current anxieties, both conscious and unconscious.
+As you face these issues, I accompany, support, and guide you.
 As you progress, you will find that your anxiety is likely to lessen significantly.
 The change tends to be both substantial and long-lasting.

-• Addressing identity issues and existential crises.
+Addressing identity issues and existential crises.
 Who am I?
 Where am I going?
 Who do I want to be?
 Where do I want to go?
 What’s my purpose?
 What’s the point of any of this?
 What happens after we die?
 Existentialism helps us take a close, meaningful look at these enormous questions.
-My graduate training had a strong existential-phenomenological background, meaning that I acknowledge the importance of slowing down and examining the taken for granted aspects of our lives.
-I’m grateful to be able to lend a hand to people as they figure out who they are and who they’d like to be.
+My graduate training had a strong existential-phenomenological background, meaning that I acknowledge the importance of slowing down and examining the taken-for-granted aspects of our lives.
+I’m grateful to be able to lend a hand to people as they figure out who they are, who they’d like to be, and how to get there..